SMS and Text Encoding

 SMS messages use a special and limited character set.

-SMS messages use a character set called GSM-7 encoding by default, which supports 160 characters per message.
 Any character outside the predefined GSM-7 character set (such as certain symbols, emojis, or special punctuation), switches the message to use UTF-16 (UCS-2) encoding, which reduces the character limit to 70 characters per message.

 Restricting character usage to a regular apostrophe, a dash instead of a long dash, or three periods instead of an ellipsis is a way to work around this limited character set.